 Education for Ministry

 Admission requires a solid commitment to attend the weekly seminars and spend between two and four hours in study and preparation weekly during the academic year (September–June).
 It is a four-year program, but students commit to one year at a time.
+Each class is limited to 12 people.
 EfM is also available online for students who are not able to attend the weekly seminars.

 Two different classes meet weekly September to June at Saint Mark’s:

 - Mondays, 10 a.m.–12:30 p.m.